RetroPie/RetroPie-Docs/docs/Setting-up-a-Bluetooth-controller.md

 `sudo apt-get install bluez python-gobject`

 ### Step 2 - Make sure the Bluetooth pair works
+PLEASE NOTE:
+Instead of following this step, you can avoid making the edit in the file below, and when you get to step 3 replace
+`sudo bluez-simple-agent hci0 XX:XX:XX:XX:XX:XX`
+with
+`sudo bluez-simple-agent -c DisplayYesNo hci0 XX:XX:XX:XX:XX:XX`

+===

-Then, whilst this step could be avoided with a command line parameter later, for the moment edit this file
+Whilst this step could be avoided with a command line parameter later (shown above), edit this file
 `sudo nano /usr/bin/bluez-simple-agent`

 Find the text "KeyboardDisplay" in the file, and replace it with "DisplayYesNo", making sure to get the case sensitivity correct.